Below is the schedule of events for Reunion 2023. Please note this schedule is subject to change.

 Heimbold Visual Arts Center

-Celebrate the work of alumni artists during our 18th Annual Alumni Art Exhibit and Reception at Reunion.
-This year’s show honors the memory of artist Conrad Vogel ’77 who curated the Art Exhibit for over a decade.
+Celebrate the work of alumni artists during our 20th Annual Alumni Art Exhibit and Reception at Reunion.

 50th Reunion Cocktails and Dinner